Loopring/protocols/packages/loopring_v3/DESIGN.md

 ```
 totalFine = Loopring.withdrawalFineLRC() * numWithdrawalRequestsInBlock
 ```
-50% of these tokens are used to reward the caller of the function for distributing the withdrawals, the other 50% is burned.
+50% of the fine is used to reward the caller of the function for distributing the withdrawals, the other 50% is burned.

 ### Fee-burning

-Fees that are paid by order owners that are subject to fee-burning (i.e. all fee payments except the margin and the payment from the ring-matcher to the operator) need to be transferred to a fee-recipient account.
-When withdrawing tokens from these kind of accounts a part of the balance is burned (the amount burned depends on the burnrate of the token).
+Fees that are paid by order owners that are subject to fee-burning (i.e. all fee payments except the margin and the payment from the ring-matcher to the operator) and need to be transferred to a fee-recipient account.
+When withdrawing tokens from these kind of accounts a part of the balance is burned (the amount burned depends on the burn rate of the token).
 If the token is LRC we burn the amount immediately by calling `burn` on the LRC contract, otherwise we send the amount to the Loopring contract.
 There it can be withdrawn by the Loopring contract owner by calling `withdrawTheBurn` so that is can be used to buy LRC and burn it.
-In the future these funds will be sold directly onchain and decentralized by using ([Loopring's Oedax (Open-Ended Dutch Auction eXchange) protocol](https://medium.com/loopring-protocol/oedax-looprings-open-ended-dutch-auction-exchange-model-d92cebbd3667)).
+In the future these funds will be sold directly on-chain and decentralized by using [Loopring's Oedax (Open-Ended Dutch Auction eXchange) protocol](https://medium.com/loopring-protocol/oedax-looprings-open-ended-dutch-auction-exchange-model-d92cebbd3667).

-#### Offchain Withdrawal Request
+### Off-chain Withdrawal Request

-A request for a withdrawal is sent offchain to the operator.
+A request for a withdrawal is sent off-chain to the operator.
 The operator should include the withdrawal in a reasonable time in a block, though no guarantees can be made to the user when it will be included. **The user can pay a fee in any token he wants to the operator.**

 The nonce of the account is increased after the withdrawal is processed.